Interest-Only Lifetime Mortgages Explained

 Here are a few examples of some major high-street lenders and providers who offer retirement interest-only and lifetime mortgages:

-• Tipton Building Society – offer a retirement interest-only mortgage to release equity, but with a maximum LTV of 60%.
-You must also be in receipt of a pension that meets its affordability requirements.
+- Tipton Building Society offers a retirement interest-only mortgage to release equity but with a maximum LTV of 60%.
+You must also be receiving a pension that meets its affordability requirements.

 Unfortunately, not all lenders will be open to this type of borrowing.
 For example, some big-name options like Santander, Halifax, and Aviva – do not offer specific interest-only lifetime mortgage products.

-There are additional bespoke lifetime mortgage lenders out there who offer competitive loans on an interest-only basis, but most do not advertise publicly or require an introduction from a trusted broker.
-If you want to release equity, using a specialist broker means you’ll get full access to the complete range of choices available.
+There are additional bespoke lifetime mortgage lenders out there who offer competitive loans on an interest-only basis.
+Still, most do not advertise publicly or require an introduction from a trusted broker.
+If you want to release equity, using a specialist broker means you’ll get full access to the choices available.

 Speak with a lifetime mortgage specialist